Miguel Clarino

-Jose Miguel Noda Clarino (born 1 February 1997) is a Filipino professional footballer who plays for Philippines Football League club Davao Aguilas, mainly as a centre-back but occasionally as a full-back.
+Jose Miguel Noda Clarino (born 1 February 1997) is a Filipino professional footballer who plays for Thai League 2 club, Nongbua Pitchaya, mainly as a centre-back but occasionally as a full-back.
 He has also represented the Philippines internationally at youth level.

 Personal life

 Clarino was born in Mandaluyong City to parents Randy and Maien.
 He comes from a family of footballers, having played at the university level with his brother Ian.
 His brother, Popoy, is currently coaching the UP football team, while his brother OJ is his teammate at Davao Aguilas.

 Collegiate career

 Following in the footsteps of his older brother Ian, Clarino played college football for the Fighting Maroons of the University of the Philippines in the UAAP starting in 2016.
 In his third year, UP won the UAAP Season 80 championship, where he played alongside Ian, with older brother Gino on the opposing side playing for the UST Growling Tigers.
 He would choose to play an extra year for UP and became captain of the team, though due to the break in the calendar caused by the COVID-19 pandemic, he would be among those to forgo his last year of eligibility.